-|Course||Master of Professional Accounting *
+|Course||Master of Professional Accounting

-||Master of Professional Accounting *||Graduate Diploma in Professional Accounting|
+||Graduate Diploma in Professional Accounting|

-|Credit points required for completion||96||72||48|
+|Credit points required for completion||96||48|

-|Duration (minimum)||2 years full-time||1.5 years full-time||1 year full-time|
+|Duration (minimum)||2 years full-time||1 year full-time|

-|4 years part-time||3 years part-time||2 years part-time|
+|4 years part-time||2 years part-time|

-Note: The Graduate Certificate in Professional Accounting is offered as a course exit point only to students who complete four units of study for the Master’s degree or Graduate Diploma.
+Note: The Graduate Certificate in Professional Accounting is offered as a course exit point only to students who complete four units of study for the master’s degree or graduate diploma.
 It does not accept direct admissions.

-Graduates with a recognised bachelor’s qualification, graduate certificate or graduate diploma in any field, and at a standard acceptable to the University of Sydney Business School, the opportunity to develop the knowledge and skills required for Associate Membership of professional accountancy bodies and as a foundation for a successful and rewarding career in professional accountancy.
+Graduates with a recognised bachelor’s qualification, graduate certificate or graduate diploma in any field (and at a standard acceptable to the University of Sydney Business School) will have the opportunity to develop the knowledge and skills required for Associate Membership of professional accountancy bodies.
+The degree is a foundation for a successful and rewarding career in professional accountancy.

 The Graduate Diploma in Professional Accounting is based on the master’s program but requires the completion of fewer units of study.
 It is an option for students who do not want to commit to a full master’s program in the first instance, but who still wish to gain a solid grounding in their chosen field.
 In most circumstances, students progress to the Master of Professional Accounting (16 unit program only) on satisfactory completion of the graduate diploma at a standard acceptable to the Business School.